 - A low-carb diet is best for managing diabetes.

 FALSE.
 The first problem with the typical “diabetes diet” is that it fools people into believing that carbohydrates cause diabetes.
 This is far from the truth.
 In fact, cultures around the world that consume the most complex carbohydrates, such as grains, starchy vegetables and legumes, have the lowest rates of diabetes.
-Dr. Harold P. Himsworth, a British scientist best known for his medical research on diabetes, reported the following:
+We’ve known this since 1938 when Dr. Harold P. Himsworth, a British scientist best known for his medical research on diabetes, reported the following: